h294liu/h294liu.github.io/_posts/members/2024-10-01-sahibjot_singh.markdown

 Leveraging supercomputing for efficient parameter estimation in hydrologic modeling

 ### Short Bio
-Sahib is a recipient of the Dean’s Research Award for Fall 2024.
-His research focuses on improving parameter estimation in hydrologic modeling using supercomputing power.
-By estimating model parameters for approximately 1,000 catchments across North America, Sahib aims to uncover spatial patterns that provide deeper insights into hydrologic processes.
-His work involves high performance computing, geospatial analysis, and programming, contributing to more accurate and efficient hydrologic models.
-In his free time he likes engaging in stargazing, TV shows and travelling.
+Sahib is a recipient of the Dean’s Research Award for Fall 2024 and Winter 2025.
+In Fall 2024, his research focused on improving parameter estimation in hydrologic modeling by leveraging high-performance computing.
+By estimating model parameters for approximately 1,000 catchments across North America, Sahib identified spatial patterns that provide deeper insights into hydrologic processes.
+His work integrates supercomputing, geospatial analysis, and programming.

+In Winter 2025, he is developing an interactive data visualization system to interpret hydrologic model results.
+This system will dynamically display model outputs on a geospatial map, allowing researchers to explore spatial variations in hydrologic properties and conduct comparative analyses across regions.
+His work bridges advanced modeling with intuitive data exploration, making complex hydrologic models more accessible and actionable.

+Beyond research, Sahib enjoys stargazing, watching TV shows, and traveling.